24 Different Types of Ants in Minnesota

 Aphaenogaster, sometimes called stinking ants, are small reddish-brown ants found in woodland areas.
 They nest under rocks, logs, and fallen trees.

-These types of ants in Minnesota collect seeds for their larvae to eat and scavenge rotting wood for fungi that are good food sources.
+These types of ants in Minnesota collect seeds for their larvae to eat and scavenge rotting wood for fungi, which are good food sources.

 They are omnivores, feeding on plant matter and insects such as slugs.